 This is a small sampling of what constitutes a sex crime.
 With so many more offenses on the list, it is important to discuss your situation with an experienced criminal defense attorney.

 Maryland Sex Offender Registry

 Anyone convicted of a sexual offense by a court of law must register with the state.
 Depending on the crime, the age of the victim, and the date that the offense was committed, a convicted person will be subject to one of three tiers.

 - Tier I: Tier I is the lowest level of sexual offender.
 Crimes that constitute this tier include a sex offense in the fourth degree, possession of child pornography, sex trafficking by force, fraud, or coercion, sexual internet crimes, visual surveillance for sexual interest.
 These people are on the registry for 15 years.

 - Tier II: Tier II is saved for more serious offenses than Tier I. Crimes that constitute this tier include distribution of child pornography, hiring a minor for prostitution, abduction of a minor for prostitution, operating a house of prostitution, human trafficking, sexual solicitation of a minor, and more.
 This tier subjects a person to 25 years on the registry.

-- Tier III: Tier III is saved for the worse crimes.
-These registrants are registered for life are are most crimes in the Felony I-III categories, including kidnapping, rape, attempted rape, assault of a sexual nature, incest, sale of a minor.
+- Tier III: Tier III is saved for worse crimes.
+These registrants are registered for life are most crimes in the Felony I-III categories, including kidnapping, rape, attempted rape, assault of a sexual nature, incest, sale of a minor.

 Contact Decker, Tychostup & Friedman